-Need for Surgical or Medical Intervention
+Need for Surgical or Medical Intervention to Treat Abnormal Bleeding

 There was only one subject who had medical intervention (insertion of an IUD) to treat ongoing heavy menstrual bleeding prior to her 12-month visit.
-No subjects required surgical intervention to treat ongoing heavy menstrual bleeding.
+No subjects required surgical intervention to treat ongoing heavy menstrual bleeding prior to the 12-month visit.